 But what did you learn from life even away from the profession?

-A thousand points question (he laughs)!
+According to attorneys serving in Long Beach, a thousand points question (he laughs)!
 Maybe what I said before: that you have to listen to people and everyone has their own reasons.
 You should never be presumptuous and be on the right side.
 Other beings must be understood, the great wealth we have comes from others.